zarazaga/ImpatientGIS/CH1/Impatient_Ch1.md

 ![](AddLables.png)

-**Data** > **Table** > **Attribute  Table** opens the data table behind each layer's visualisation. *(Here you could also export each layer here to extract it from the shapeful folders and save it into your project Global database (.gdb).)*
+**Data** > **Table** > **Attribute  Table** opens the data table behind each layer's visualisation. *(Here you could also choose to export each layer here to extract it from the shapeful folders and save it into your project Global database (.gdb).)*

 ![](DataAttribute.png)

 *(For many tabs there is also a shortcut which one eventually learns: e.g. shortcut to symbology by clicking on the shape in the 'Contents' window, shortcut to attribute table with a right-click on the layer)*

-Ask some questions of the data - -
+## 1.6 Ask Questions of the Data

-*for example: Which are the primary roads for shopping?*  This might help the city select priorities for extending the tram-lines.
+*for example: Which are the primary roads for shopping?
+This might help the city select priorities for extending the tram-lines.*

 ![](TramLine.png)

 *for example: How does the location of polling stations relate to amount of voting of a neighborhood population?*

+## 1.7 Classify polygon Data

 **Choropleth maps** to show quantity